In the Yard

 Use Less Pesticides and Fertilizers

 More is not always better when fertilizing your yard.
 Excessive watering or a rainstorm can wash away the chemical excess—wasting your money and endangering nearby waterways.
-Misapplication of fertilizer is the most frequent cause of surface and groundwater contamination.
+Misapplication of fertilizer poses a significant threat to surface and groundwaters.
 To minimize environmental impact, apply pesticides and fertilizers according to the label’s directions, and only use the recommended amount.
 Download our Managing 10 Common Texas Yard Pests Guide.